 Telehealth - Online and Phone

 Telehealth (online and phone) appointments are ideal if you want the convenience of your appointments at home.
 These options are beneficial if you live in regional, interstate or overseas locations (other than the USA and Canada).
-A Telehealth Agreement will be sent to you which explains how this service works.
+I will send a Telehealth agreement to you, which explains how this service works.

 Home visits can be helpful if you are experiencing grief from any loss (death and living losses).
-The change you are experiencing may be better explained to the therapist with a visit to your home.
+I will visit your home, and you may be able to explain what you are experiencing when you are at home.